 VisitAberdeenshire is funded by three bodies on an approximately equal basis.
 This reflects its role in promoting the city and region.
 In addition to any cut the organisation would lose match funding from Opportunity North East, and a high risk of losing funding from Aberdeenshire Council - the other funder.
-This would be proportionate to any cut made by Aberdeen City Council.
-At 50% the organisation would scale back all activities, and lay off members of the team.
+A 100% withdrawal of funding would mean that the organisation would fold.